jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 and find out how it works on the last.

 **Features:**<br/>
-Shows students value and rewards their attention quickly (see "Win Day One").
+Shows students value and rewards their attention quickly (see [Win-day-one]).

 **Pitfalls:**<br/>